josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 </div>
 ```

-That's pretty much it!
-This way, every page includes the header and footer, and sometimes the sidebar.
+That's pretty much it.
+This way, every page includes the header and footer, and the sidebar where appropriate.
 Some states and preferences are passed in from the global store (those prefixed with a `$`) so that conditional classes can be applied as needed.
 And the `<slot />` where the page content goes is wrapped in a custom `<PageTransition>` component that (predictably) just adds the fancy transitions between pages.

 It _is_ possible to have nested layouts, or layouts that apply on a per-route basis.
 You can also reset the layout, if you have a deeply nested route that needs its own setup.